 Senator THORPE: Of the $550 million that’s been allocated, how much of that will be for frontier wars?

-So, that’s somewhere between one-sixteenth and one-eighth of the money earmarked for gallery content in the new space.
+So, that’s somewhere between one-sixteenth and one-eighth of the money earmarked for gallery content.
 That certainly sounds ‘modest’ – and remember that includes not just the Frontier Wars but also the Boer Wars, the Boxer Rebellion, the Sudan, and the New Zealand Wars.
 ‘Modest’ indeed.

 Infantrymen of the NSW Contingent to the Sudan 1885, after their return to Australia (AWM)